Navy10021/Harbor_Logistics_prediction/README.md

 ```

 #### STEP 2.
 Time series Data Analysis and Visualization
 In this step, the meta data converted to time series data is automatically analyzed with our **time series data analysis tool**.
-Executing the Python code below shows the results of time series data analyzed with three approaches: 1) Trend 2) Seasonality 3) Serial.
+Executing the Python code below shows the results of time series data analyzed with three approaches: **1) Trend 2) Seasonality 3) Serial**.

  ```python
 $ python models/analysis_tool.py